dhost-project/dhost/CONTRIBUTING.md

 ## Tests

 If you add code don't forget to also write tests for it.
+For more informations about testing refer to the tests section from [docs/dev.md](https://github.com/dhost-project/dhost/blob/master/docs/dev.md).